American National Bank of Texas: Major acquisitions

-The Bank of Van Zandt: ANBTX merged with The Bank of Van Zandt, located in Canton, TX, in 1999.
+The Bank of Van Zandt: American National Bank of Texas merged with The Bank of Van Zandt, located in Canton, TX, in 1999.
 The merger increased ANBTX assets to more than $650 million at the time.

 Branches of Benchmark Bank: ANBTX acquired five branch locations of Benchmark Bank in October 2002, in Quinlan, Greenville, Royse City, and Lone Oak, TX.

-Sleeper, Sewell & Co.: Acquired by ANBTX in 2005, Sleeper Sewell offers personal and commercial insurance, group and individual health coverage, and risk management services.
+Sleeper, Sewell & Co.: Acquired by ANBTX in 2006, Sleeper Sewell offers personal and commercial insurance, group and individual health coverage, and risk management services.
 It currently operates as a division of ANBTX Insurance Services Inc., which is a wholly owned subsidiary of ANBTX.
 Sleeper Sewell was founded in 1962 by Dwight Sleeper and is headquartered in Dallas.

 Citizens National Bank: ANBTX expanded operations into Tarrant County by purchasing Bryant-Irvin Bancshares and its subsidiary Citizens National Bank in 2008.
 Citizens National Bank based in Fort Worth, TX, reported $140 million in total assets at the time of the acquisition.

 Dallas National Bank: In 2008, ANBTX acquired Dallas National Bank and its holding company DNB Bancshares.
 Dallas National Bank had $85 million in assets at the time of the acquisition.
 The purchase increased the number of ANBTX locations to 28.

 Media recognition

-The Dallas Morning News has named ANBTX on its annual “Top 100 Places to Work” list from 2009 to 2022.
-This is the thirteenth time ANBTX has achieved this significant recognition as a top employer in the Dallas-Fort Worth Metroplex.
+The Dallas Morning News has named ANBTX on its annual “Top Workplaces D-FW” list from 2009 to 2024.
+This is the 15th time ANBTX has achieved this significant recognition as a top employer in the Dallas-Fort Worth Metroplex.
 The newspaper conducts employee surveys, studies employee turnover rates and uses other statistical measures to compile its annual list.

 In 2012, ANBTX was named as one of the “Top 10 Best Companies for Employee Financial Security” by Principal Financial Services.
 An independent panel from the employee benefits and human resources industries judged entries and selected the 10 companies for the award, working with the public opinion and market research firm of Mathew Greenwald & Associates.